Senior Vice President

-Previously Ms. Keeton led External Affairs for the San Francisco Symphony, where she served as the senior executive for the nationally recognized Education and Youth Orchestra effort.
-In addition, she was responsible for government relations, program operating revenues, the archives, and communications.
-Ms. Keeton shaped and supported new initiatives in family programming, adult amateur music, and heritage-based events, with a special focus on Hispanic and Chinese American communities.
+Keeton previously led External Affairs for the San Francisco Symphony, where she served as the senior executive for earned revenue and the nationally recognized Education and Youth Orchestra effort.
+In addition, she was responsible for government relations, the archives, and communications.
+Keeton shaped and supported new initiatives in family programming, adult amateur music, and heritage-based events, with a special focus on Hispanic and Chinese American communities.
 She also led strategic communication for national broadcasts in classical music, six Grammy Award winning recordings, and a comprehensive online education initiative.
-Prior to the San Francisco Symphony, Ms. Keeton served as the Vice-President of Marketing and Business Development for Lincoln Center for the Performing Arts.
-She played a key role on the Transformation of Lincoln Center leadership team, a 10-year $1.2 billion re-imagination of 16-acre city arts campus, including public spaces and theaters, new visitors center, and public art collection.
+Prior to the San Francisco Symphony, Keeton served as the Vice-President of Marketing and Business Development for Lincoln Center for the Performing Arts.
+She played a key role in the transformation of Lincoln Center, a $1.2 billion re-imagination of 16-acre city arts campus over 10 years, including public spaces and theaters, new visitors center, and a public art collection.

-A current board mentor for the Amateur Music Network and a recent board member for San Francisco Travel, Ms. Keeton served as Co-Chair of the Marketing and Communications Committee for the American Alliance of Museums’ 2020 national conference.
-She was also a founding member of San Francisco’s Civic Center Community Benefit District.
-Ms. Keeton holds a bachelor of fine arts degree and a bachelor of science, business administration degree from the University of Florida, where she was honored as an outstanding alumnus of the College of Fine Arts.
-She also earned a master of fine arts in drawing from New York Academy of Art.
+A current board advisor for the Amateur Music Network and a recent board member for San Francisco Travel.
+Keeton was a board member for Danza España and was Co-Chair of the Marketing and Communications Committee for the American Alliance of Museums’ 2020 national conference.
+She is also a founding member of San Francisco’s Civic Center Community Benefit District.
+Keeton holds a bachelor of fine arts degree and a bachelor of science, business administration degree from the University of Florida, where she was honored as an outstanding alumnus of the College of Fine Arts.
+She also earned a master of fine arts from New York Academy of Art.